 To prepare for your career beyond Calvin, consider opportunities to study abroad during the semester, or to work for the city government in Hikone, Japan during the summer.

-The number of 2014 Japanese graduates accepted into the prestigious JET language to teach in Japan.
+2016 Japanese graduate accepted into the prestigious JET language to teach in Japan.

 Japanese graduates have taught in Japan through the JET program.

 Japan’s GDP is the third largest in the world, creating many job opportunities for native English speakers with knowledge of the Japanese language and culture.

 A small number of Calvin students have taught in Japan through the JET Program or similar programs and have then found other employment in Japan after their contracts expired:

 Kory DuPilka spent three years as a JET teacher and then found a job as a translator with Toyota in Nagoya, Japan.
 He then got an MBA from Michigan State University and now works as a junior executive for United Technologies in Orlando, Florida.

 After teaching for three years with JET, Tim Veltman found a job in Hikone, Japan, for a non-profit organization that helps foreigners adjust to life in Japan.
 Tim has created a web service that provides all the helpful information a foreigner might need to adapt to life in Japan, and answers questions daily from foreigners who need advice on various matters pertaining to daily life in that very different culture.

 Michael Huissen lives in Hamamatsu, Japan, with his Japanese wife and two lovely children.
 After graduating from Calvin, Michael got a Ph.D. in Asian History from Harvard University.
 Michael has taught English and American literature at several universities in Tokyo and Hamamatsu for many years now.

 Larry Spalink & Richard Systma